Nextcloud is a private cloud storage software. In this article, you will learn how to install Nextcloud server with Nginx on CentOS / RHEL 8.

 Your LEMP server has been configured successfully.

-Install Nextcloud Server on CentOS / RHEL 8:
+Install Nextcloud on CentOS 8:

 Nextcloud is free and open source, therefore you can easily download Nextcloud from their official website.